Geopositioning: Background

 Usually, a fix is where two or more position lines intersect at any given time.
 If three position lines can be obtained, the resulting "cocked hat", where the three lines do not intersect at the same point, but create a triangle, gives the navigator an indication of the accuracy.

 The most accurate fixes occur when the position lines are perpendicular to each other.

 Fixes are a necessary aspect of navigation by dead reckoning, which relies on estimates of speed and course.
 The fix confirms the actual position during a journey.
 A fix can introduce inaccuracies if the reference point is not correctly identified or is inaccurately measured.

-Usage
+Indoor geopositioning

-WhatsApp provides a free user location tool which can be used to see the location of a loved one among other uses.
-Food delivery apps use this.
-During the 2022 Russian invasion of Ukraine, the Ukrainian army called airstrikes on locations from videos that have geolocation data.
-Geopositioning is also used in the collection of meteorological and phytopathological data to forecast crop pathogens.
+Geopositioning can be referred to both global positioning and outdoor positioning, using for example GPS, and to indoor positioning, for all the situations where satellite GPS is not a viable option and the localization process has to happen indoors.
+For indoor positioning, tracking and localization there are many technologies that can be used, depending on the specific needs and on the environmental characteristics.